 Health and Safety Training Reduces the Chance of Incidents

 By providing thorough and regular health and safety training to staff members, a company can reduce the chances of such an occurrence taking place.
 Employees who are well educated in how to work safely and correctly are less likely to perform an action (or not do something) which would ultimately lead to an incident in which somebody gets hurt.
 No amount of health and safety training will be able to totally eliminate every single risk, but a well-trained workforce will be far more competent in identifying potential dangers and taking appropriate action to prevent an incident occurring.

 Nearly all countries around the world have laws and regulations in force which place a legal responsibility upon the managers and directors of a company to take certain steps and actions to prevent harm coming to anybody directly or indirectly connected to the business.
 As mentioned earlier, this even includes people who simply happen to be in the area who would be affected by an incident on the premises (e.g. major explosion or toxic gas release).
 Aside from the legal duties, the vast majority of those in charge of companies accept that they also have a moral responsibility for keeping their fellow human beings safe from being killed, injured or suffering an illness as a result of working for them.

-Keeping people safe from harm is one of the most important tasks that those in charge of a company have.
+Keeping people and the environment safe from harm is one of the most important tasks that those in charge of a company have.
 It is vitally important that managers always keep health and safety at the forefront of their minds whenever they make a decision.
 Even when trading conditions are tough, safety measures should never be sacrificed or temporarily bypassed just for the sake of profit.